 I also love to go have fun and play slots at casinos just like millions of other people like yourself.
 Slots are fun.
 I enjoy playing slots and talking with the servers.
 They are always so nice to me.

-I have what’s called mental retardation as well as Down syndrome, so sometimes I like to color like I did when I was a little girl.
+I was diagnosed with an intellectual disability as well as Down syndrome, so sometimes I like to color like I did when I was a little girl.
 Other times I like an ice cold adult beverage just like any other adult.
 I’m a human just like you.

 These are just a few things about me.
 And did I tell you that my uncle George Jones died recently?
 I’m not sure how nobody else realized that we were related?
 Last name Jones (duh).”